Minor League Team To Celebrate ‘Florida Man Night’ By Breaking State’s ‘Weird’ Laws Every Inning

 The team, however, is deliberately keeping quiet when it comes to the juiciest specifics of Florida Man Night, mainly the laws that are scheduled to be violated.

-“We want out fans to come out and see which laws will be broken themselves,” said Scott Kornberg, media and public relations manager for the Jumbo Shrimp.
+“We want our fans to come out and see which laws will be broken themselves,” said Scott Kornberg, media and public relations manager for the Jumbo Shrimp.

 A baseball team is planning a special law-breaking night to pay tribute to ‘Florida Man’. https://t.co/VkHGrCZj8m pic.twitter.com/0puNXfDcfh